Severance Pay Calculator (Multi-Country)

 Select your country

-Choose US, UK, South Africa, Canada, or Australia.
-UK and SA have statutory minimum formulas; US severance is contract-based with no federal requirement.
+Choose USA, UK, South Africa, Canada, or Australia.
+UK and SA have statutory minimum formulas written into law; US severance is contract-based with no federal requirement.

-Input your regular pre-tax earnings.
+Input your regular pre-tax annual earnings.
+The calculator converts this to a weekly rate for the formula.
 UK statutory redundancy caps weekly pay at £643 (2024/25, reviewed annually).
-SA uses one week's remuneration per completed year.

 Enter your years of continuous service